 Anyway, we are big fans of the fry-bake for everything from toasted bagels to enchiladas, and it’s not an exaggeration to say that it has changed our backcountry kitchen forever.
 No matter how hard we try, nothing ever seems to burn in that thing.
 Nothing.

 On just about every trip, from floats to backpacks to car camping, the fry-bake finds a place in our kit.
 One bite and you’ll know why.

 Suzy and Sara with Cheat River Tortilla Pie at Teeters Campground, West Virginia.
-Use no-bake noodles and the lasagne recipe on the box (so much for big secrets from this blog).
-For ricotta mixture, add about 1/4 cup of parm cheese, 2 eggs (beat them first before adding), and a half bag of chopped spinach (be sure to squeeze as much moisture out as you can before adding).
+Use no-bake noodles and the lasagna recipe on the box (so much for big secrets).
+For ricotta mixture, add about 1/4 cup of parm cheese, 2 eggs (beat them first), and a half bag of chopped spinach (squeeze moisture out first).

 We were recently turned on to a new source of trail-light food, Mary Jane’s Farm out of Moscow.
 No, not that Moscow; we’re talking about the college town in northern Idaho that is a jump-off point for a lot of fabulous river trips…so it’s no surprise to find a business there that caters to light and healthy trail-worthy food.
 Moscow is also home to Northwest River Supply, which also turns out to be a pretty good southeast river supply.